sayanlp99/bits_notes/sem2/devops/devops.md

 #### **3. Types of Cloud Services**
 - **Software as a Service (SaaS)**:
-  - The consumer uses the provider’s applications running on a cloud infrastructure.
+  - The consumer uses the provider's applications running on a cloud infrastructure.
 The applications are accessible from various client devices through a web browser or API.
   - **Examples**: Google Apps, Salesforce, Cisco WebEx, Office 365.
   - **Key Points**:
     - Users do not manage or control the underlying cloud infrastructure or even individual application capabilities.